ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

 > Writing collections can be work.
 The good news is, if you followed all
-> steps in this section your collection will feel like a _first class citizen_.
+> these steps your collections will feel like _first class citizens_.

 </div></panel></tab>